kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 Some tips before you go further
 -------------------------------

-Because there will invaribly be problems, here are some tips:
+Because there will invaribly be problems, so here are some tips:

 ### Exiting the console